land-systems/land-systems.github.io/content/project/domestic/index.md

 event: DOMESTIC

-summary: In the DOMESTIC project, we will integrate novel datasets sourced from citizen science, wholesale markets, freight platforms, and government procurement contracts to addresses the key barrier to the study of domestic markets: the lack of data.
+summary: In the DOMESTIC project, we will integrate novel datasets sourced from citizen science, wholesale markets, freight platforms, and government procurement contracts to address the key barrier to the study of domestic markets: the lack of data.
 abstract: ''

 # Talk start and end times.